Functional relations of solutions of q-difference equations: Parametrized difference Galois theory

-Given a $\ssp$-field $\K$ and $A \in \GL_n(\K)$, the $\ssp$-Galois theory developed in \cite{OvWib} aims at understanding the algebraic relations between the solutions of $\sq(Y)=AY$ and their successive transforms with respect to $\sp$ from a Galoisian point of view.
-We will not recall here the theoretic aspects of this parametrized Galois theory in their greatest generality.
-However, we describe the definitions and results of \cite{OvWib} in the specific situation where the $\ssp$-field $\K$ is precisely $\C_E(z)$.
-In this part of the paper, the word parametrized refers to the parametric action of the operator $\sp$ whereas in the first part, it was related to the parametric action of the derivative.
-Therefore the word parametrized do not refer to the same parametric action depending on the part of the paper.
+Given a $\ssp$-field $\K$ and $A \in \GL_n(\K)$, the $\sp$-Galois theory developed in \cite{OvWib} aims at understanding the algebraic relations between the solutions of $\sq(Y)=AY$ and their successive transforms with respect to $\sp$ from a Galoisian point of view.
+In this article, we will restrict ourselves to the case where the base field is $\Kqp$.
+In particular, our base field is an inversive $\sq$ and $\sp$-field, that is $\sp$ and $\sq$ are automorphisms of $\Kqp$.
+In this part of the paper, the word parametrized refers to the parametric action of the discrete operator $\sp$ whereas in the first part, it was related to the parametric action of the derivative.
+Therefore the word parametrized does not refer to the same parametric action depending on the part of the paper.
 Since the two parts are almost independent, this convention will not lead to confusions.
 It will also avoid heavy terminology.
+The following definition concerns the notion of ``minimal ring of solution'' in the context of parametrized difference equations.
+It summarizes in our context \cite[Definitions 2.2, 2.6, 2.18 and Proposition 2.21]{OvWib}.